HaloCao/flpulator_zmd_crontrol/flypulator_physical/README.md

 ```
 Add the following to your /etc/hosts:
 10.42.0.1 flypulator

+Add the IP of your ground PC to flypulator /etc/hosts:
+xx.xx.xx.xx <PC_Name>
 ### Connect to Flypulator WiFi and start SSH session
 Connect to Flypulator WIFI:
 - Network name: flypulator